flash-global/connect-package/README.md

 By registering Connect-Package, your application will gain:

-* Connect-Client, Connect-Config and Connect-User services with theirs associated injector
+* Connect-Client, Connect-Config and Connect-User services with their associated injectors
 * If your application is a HTTP Application (extending `ObjectivePHP\Application\AbstractHttpApplication`), Connect-Package middlewares

 ### Connect Services